Skip to content

 });

-Microsoft may rotate the refresh token; check refreshed.microsoft.refreshToken against the saved value and overwrite if changed.
+Microsoft may rotate the refresh token; compare refreshed.microsoft.refreshToken against the saved value and overwrite if it changed.

 ts